This post may include affiliate links. Thank you for your support.

 • Budget-Friendly.
 Since winter squash is in season right now, it’s super inexpensive.
 Aside from one large squash and some rich dairy products like cream and butter, it costs mere pennies to make this delicious squash puree.

-Ingredients in mashed butternut squash
+Ingredients for mashed butternut squash

-• Butternut Squash – Grabbing a whole butternut squash is usually the cheapest option.
+• Butternut Squash.
+Grabbing a whole butternut squash is usually the cheapest option.
 And to keep things super simple, roast it whole so you don’t have to deal with peeling the flesh or chopping it.

-• Olive Oil – For roasting the squash.
+• Olive Oil.
+For roasting the squash.

-• Butter – For creamy richness.
+• Butter.
+For creamy richness.

 • Substitution: Feel free to use your favorite vegan butter.

-• Brown Sugar – Either light or dark brown sugar will work, though dark will have a richer molasses flavor.
+• Brown Sugar.
+Either light or dark brown sugar will work, though dark will have a richer molasses flavor.

 • Substitutions: You are welcome to use less refined sugar alternatives, like ground jaggery or piloncillo, coconut sugar, maple sugar, or muscovado.

-• Maple Syrup – For all the fall feels.
+• Maple Syrup.
+For all the fall feels.

-• Savory Herbs – A combination of garlic powder, dry thyme leaves, and ground sage offers a lovely counterpoint to the sweetness.
+• Savory Herbs.
+A combination of garlic powder, dry thyme leaves, and ground sage offers a lovely counterpoint to the sweetness.

-• Warming Spices – A touch of cinnamon and nutmeg brings a lovely bit of warmth.
+• Warming Spices.
+A touch of cinnamon and nutmeg brings a lovely bit of warmth.

 • Substitution: If you don’t have separate spices on hand, feel free to use an equal amount of pumpkin pie spice instead.

-• Heavy Cream – For a creamy, dreamy mouthfeel.
+• Heavy Cream.
+For a creamy, dreamy mouthfeel.

 • Substitutions: For a slightly lighter result, trade in half n’ half or evaporated milk.
 You’re also welcome to use coconut cream or your favorite unsweetened plant-based creamer to make it dairy-free.
 If you don’t mind a touch of tanginess, full-fat Greek yogurt or cream cheese are also good options.

-• Salt and Pepper – For flavor.
+• Salt and Pepper.
+For flavor.

 While this delightful butternut squash recipe is pretty perfect as written, there is always plenty of room for you to customize it to your needs and preferences.
 Here are a few ideas to get your wheels turning:

-• Squash Mashed Potatoes – If you want to stretch a single squash to feed a crowd, try adding some plain peeled and boiled potatoes or sweet potatoes to the mix.
+• Squash Mashed Potatoes.
+If you want to stretch a single squash to feed a crowd, try adding some plain peeled and boiled potatoes or sweet potatoes to the mix.

-How to make recipe for mashed butternut squash
+How to make butternut squash mash

 This recipe for mashed butternut squash comes together with just 10 minutes of hands-on time.
 Here’s how it’s done: